chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_pause.md

 ## Response

-If successful, returns `204 No Content` response.
+If successful, returns a `204 No Content` response.
 It does not return anything in the response body.

 ## Example